 Dr. Pang has over 30 years experience in noise and vibration control engineering, especially in vehicle engineering.
 He published 4 technical books and 2 literature books.
 "Automotive Noise and Vibration - Principle and Application" (in Chinese) and "Vehicle Body Noise and Vibration Control" (in Chinese) are regarded as the most influence books in the NVH field in China.
 The English tissot prc 200 replica watches version of the book "Vehicle Body Noise and Vibration Control" will be published.
 He published over 70 papers on international and national journals and conferences.

 He serves as the vice director of China National Key Lab of Vehicle NVH and Safety, the leader of OICA (Organisation Internationale des Constructeurs d'Automobiles) China Noise Group, vice chairman of China NVH society, guest professor of Tong Ji University and Chongqing University.
 He used to be the chairman of NVH Technical Committee of 2012 FISITA (World Automotive Engineer Congress).

-He is fellow of Society of Automotive Engineers of China (only 16 fellows in the society).
+He is fellow of Society of Automotive Engineers montblanc the time traveler replica watches of China (only 16 fellows in the society).
 He serves as the editor of International Journal of Vehicle Noise.